 Hajime rolled his eyes.
 “Because he’s not just a shade, idiot.
 Most people want the people they’re angry at to know why they’re angry.”

-“She probably killed him,” Sano said, and, in the midst of the ire he was suddenly giving off at being called an idiot, it was difficult to tell whether or not he was serious.
+“She probably killed him,” Sano said, and, in the midst of the ire he suddenly gave off at being called an idiot, it was difficult to gage his level of seriousness.
 “In which case I’m sure she’d know why he’s mad.”

 “Maybe,” Hajime pondered, “because you’re so good at getting angry, he thinks you’ll be willing to carry out his revenge for him.”